 Cultural diversity is based on the idea that cultural identities should not be discarded or ignored, but rather maintained and valued.
 The foundation of this belief is that every culture and race has made a substantial contribution to our history.

-Many people are opposed to the idea of cultural diversity education.
-Others often support it but have no clear idea how it should be taught.
+Many people remain opposed to the idea of multiculturalism or cultural diversity awareness.
+Others often support it but have no clear idea of how it should be taught.

 Cultural Diversity in the United States

-The bottom line is that we need to recognize that America is great because of the contributions of us all.
-When we do that, we will be even more proud to be American citizens. ♦
+When we fully recognize that America is great because of the contributions of the many, then we as a people will be even more united in our common goals, and even more proud to be American citizens. ♦